An interview with Alex Winstanley, Author

 As a child, Alex watched his mother act as caregiver for his grandmother and struggled to understand what his grandmother was going through.
 With the coronavirus pandemic shifting the structure of his work, Alex found an opportunity to do what he had wanted for a while– write a children’s book exploring dementia.

 Alex Winstanley is the co-founder of a non-profit organization Happy Smiles Training which focuses on providing disability and social inclusion training to businesses and organizations.
 He began this work after his own career as a care partner for a young adult living with a disability.
 Together, they aimed to provide other organizations with the necessary training to provide inclusion to all populations.
 Most importantly, they aimed to allow individuals living with a disability to have a platform to share their experiences with others.

+Alex used “My Grandma Has Dementia” as an opportunity to explore many facets of dementia: the science, communication, engagement, and long term care.
+He takes challenging topics and makes them easier for kids, and sometimes adults, to comprehend.
+Alex’s whimsical writing is paired with eye-catching illustrations by illustrator Adam Walker-Parker.
 Adam used Alex’s inspiration of his grandmother and drew his character to look like Alex’s grandmother.
 Alex incorporated a poem at the end of his book that he shared at his grandmother’s funeral last year.
 Writing this book to help others guided him through the grieving process of losing his grandmother.

 “children should be involved in some aspects of care, at least to know why care is being provided.”